integr8ly/delorean/docs/ocm/README.md

 ```

 **BYOC**
-Make sure you have credentials for **your own IAM user** with admin access to AWS and **other IAM user called "osdCcsAdmin"** created in AWS, also with admin access.
+Credentials for **your own IAM user** with admin access to AWS are required.
+These are used to create a new access key for the "osdCcsAdmin" user that provisions the cluster.
 Export the credentials for **your own IAM user**, set BYOC variable to `true` and create a new access key for "osdCcsAdmin" user:
 ```
 export AWS_ACCOUNT_ID=<REPLACE_ME>